SanAntonik/time_counter/README.md

 GENERAL IDEA:
 Time Counter is a program to help me keep track of what I do each day.

-It loads input from a specified file, makes calculations, prints result to the screen, and appends output to another file.
+This app loads input from a specified file, makes calculations, prints result to the screen, and appends output to another file.

 INPUT: